 At this point, you have a nice list of domains to try to register.
 There are a couple of issues you’ll run across when trying to register them, though.

 The first roadblock is premium domains.
 These are domain names that the top level domain operator has decided to sell for a higher price since they have extra value on the market.
 They charge either a one-time additional fee or a higher-than-normal yearly renewal fee.
-Domain registrars often pass that cost on to customers.
+Domain name registrars often pass that cost on to customers.

 The companies that operate these TLDs are looking at the same resources you’re using to find good domains to register when they determine their list of premium domains.
 Don’t be surprised to find that many of the domains you want to register come with a premium price tag.